Adult and Teen Classes

 Drawing

 In this class you'll learn 4 basic drawing techniques to improve your drawing abilities while embracing process and conquering the fear of a white page.
 You'll learn measuring techniques to train your eye and draw with accuracy; discuss the characteristics that make up a good composition and point of view with the help of a viewfinder; learn to use positive and negative space to improve accuracy and relative proportions; and explore the many ways to shade and use lines.
 This class is inspired by the book Drawing on the Right Side of the Brain, by Betty Edwards.
-For Adults, Teens (16 and up), and teachers interested in Professional Development.
-Beginners welcome; no drawing experience necessary.
+For Adults, Teens (16 and up), and teachers interested in Professional Development

 Register Now